Florida State Seminoles baseball: Program history

+FSU has fielded a baseball team since 1948.

-Seminole baseball is one of the most successful collegiate baseball programs in the United States having been to 24 College World Series in 61 Tournament appearances, and having appeared in the national championship final on three occasions (falling to the USC Trojans in 1970, the Arizona Wildcats in 1986, and the Miami Hurricanes in 1999).
+Seminole baseball is one of the most successful collegiate baseball programs in the United States having been to 24 College World Series in 62 Tournament appearances, and having appeared in the national championship final on three occasions (falling to the USC Trojans in 1970, the Arizona Wildcats in 1986, and the Miami Hurricanes in 1999).

 Since 1990, FSU has had more 50 win seasons, hosted more NCAA Tournaments, and finished in the top 10 more than any team in the nation.
 Since 2000, FSU has been one of the best programs in college baseball with more victories and a higher winning percentage in the regular season than any other school.
 FSU made the postseason 44 years in a row, tied for the longest streak in the history of college baseball.
 FSU also has two 60 win seasons and twenty-four 50 win seasons.
 FSU has hosted more Super Regional Tournaments than any team in the nation.
 In 2012, FSU passed Texas for the most all-time wins in regionals and super regionals.
 In 2014, FSU set the record for the most National Seed selections of all-time.
 In 2017, FSU defeated Cal-State Fullerton, in the 1,000th College World Series game.
 From 1948-2022, FSU completed seventy-five consecutive winning seasons, the longest streak in the sport’s history, and was the only college baseball team to have never had a losing record until the 2023 season.